 For the fish:

-Heat a large, non-stick frying pan over medium-high heat.
+- Heat a large, non-toxic frying pan over medium-high heat.
 Put them skin side up on the pan and cook until golden brown for 3 minutes, then flip the fillets with a spatula.

 Make the Most Out of This Fish and Salsa Recipe